Artificial Intelligence for Music

 The authors agree that their papers submitted to this workshop have not been previously published (or accepted) in substantially similar forms.
 Furthermore, authors should not submit any papers that contain significant overlap with any papers that are being reviewed by a conference or a journal.

-Accepted papers will be posted on the workshop website.
+Accepted papers will be posted on the workshop website and IEEEXplore.

 Workshop Schedule